 - Muscle spasms

 - Constricted pupils

 Without medical help, the breathing and heart rate can become so slow that they stop completely.
 This results in death.
-So if you notice these signs of heroin overdose, you need to call 911 and describe the symptoms.
+So if you notice these signs of a heroin overdose, you need to call 911 and describe the symptoms.
 If necessary, first responders can provide naloxone to reverse the overdose and possibly save a life.

 Treatment for Heroin Addiction

 Many of the signs and symptoms of heroin use are uncomfortable at best, and deadly at worst.
 Fortunately, there is help available for anyone addicted to this drug.